This post has some suggestions for reducing the cost of travel at the competition in August. We hope some early coordination will help.

 - Some meal suggestions are: bagels and cream cheese, pre-made pasta or potato salad, chicken or turkey wraps, canned tuna, celery and peanut butter, crackers and string cheese, dried fruit, cold cuts and bread for sandwiches, grapes, bananas, pre-boiled eggs.

 3. Split entrees at dinner

 When you do have a restaurant meal, a great way to keep costs down is to split your main meal/entrée.
-American portions are large 🙂 If you need a bit more food, try 2 appetizers and 1 main course, instead of the other way around.
+American portions are large 🙂 If you need a bit more food, try 2 appetizers and 1 main course for two people, instead of the other way around.